Bizarre Foods At The Belen Market

 Is the Belen Market safe?

 In my opinion Yes, but be smart about it.
 The Belen market has a bit of a sketchy reputation and is popular with pickpockets.
 The day I brought my camera to the market I was the recipient of many concerned looks, and multiple vendors warned me to “hold onto it tightly,” hence my lack of photos.
 If you want to bring a camera, it’s probably advisable to get a guide.
 As always, if you just bring the money you plan on spending and nothing else, you should be fine.
-I visited Belen every day for five days and never had a problem.
+I visited Belen every day during my five day stay in Iquitos and never had a problem.